AnantShukla-Git-Hub/Smart-Contact-Manager-Project---Using-Object-Oriented-Programming/README.md

   <br>

 ## Features:
-- Add new contacts
+- Add new contacts(multiple at a time, if needed)
 - View contacts (by name, tag, first/last added)
-- Update existing contacts
+- Update existing contacts(multiple at a time, if needed)
-- Delete contacts
+- Delete contacts(multiple at a time, if needed)
 - Sort contacts by name or number
 - Export contacts to a text file
 - View contact statistics